Meinert67/mlops_project_fiftysix/reports/README.md

 * [x] Create a git repository (M5)
 * [x] Make sure that all team members have write access to the GitHub repository (M5)
-* [ ] Create a dedicated environment for you project to keep track of your packages (M2) !
-Laves når der er overblik over pakker
+* [x] Create a dedicated environment for you project to keep track of your packages (M2)
 * [x] Create the initial file structure using cookiecutter with an appropriate template (M6)
 * [x] Fill out the `data.py` file such that it downloads whatever data you need and preprocesses it (if necessary) (M6)
 * [x] Add a model to `model.py` and a training procedure to `train.py` and get that running (M6)